-In the peaceful land of Argolis, in an area with mild climate and abundant mineral springs, is the sanctuary of the god-physician Asclepios, the most famous healing center of the Greek and Roman world.
-The sanctuary belonged to the small coastal town of Epidavros, in the Peloponnese, today a half-hour drive from Nafplio and approx. two hours from Athens, but its fame and recognition quickly spread throughout the ancient Greek world.
+In the peaceful land of Argolis, in the Peloponnese, in an area with mild climate and abundant mineral springs, is the sanctuary of the god-physician Asclepios, the most famous healing center of the Greek and Roman world.
+The sanctuary belonged to the small coastal town of Epidavros, today a half-hour drive from Nafplio and approx. two hours from Athens, but its fame and recognition quickly spread throughout the ancient Greek world.
 It is considered the birthplace of medicine and is thought to have had more than two hundred dependent spas in the eastern Mediterranean.
 Its monuments, true masterpieces of ancient Greek art, are a precious testimony to the practice of medicine in antiquity.
-They illustrate the development of medicine from the time when healing depended solely on the god until systematic description of cases and the gradual accumulation of knowledge and experience turned it into a science.
-To search and book a car rental among the most reputable car rental companies worldwide so that you may visit Epidaurus and the whole Peloponnese,visit Discover Cars.
+They illustrate the development of medicine from the time when healing depended solely on the god, until systematic description of cases and the gradual accumulation of knowledge and experience turned it into a science.

 “Asclepieion, Epidaurus” by Sharon Mollerus is licensed under CC BY 2.0